 Understanding Codeine

 Codeine is a prescription pain medication used to treat mild to moderate pain.
-It comes in tablet form and as the main ingredient in prescription-grade cough suppressants.
-Tylenol 3, another popular pain reliever, is codeine combined with acetaminophen.
+It comes in tablet form and is the main ingredient in prescription-grade cough suppressants.
+Tylenol 3, a popular painkiller, is codeine combined with acetaminophen.
+Patients who are prescribed codeine from their doctors may soon find they’ve developed a codeine addiction.

-Codeine is an opiate (sometimes called a narcotic).
-Other opiates include oxycodone, heroin and morphine.
-Street names for codeine include cough syrup, schoolboy, coties and t-three’s.
+Codeine is an opiate and a narcotic.
+Other opiates include oxycodone, heroin, and morphine.
+Street names for codeine include cough syrup, schoolboy, coties, and t-threes.

 The effects of codeine include: